Domestic Violence Defined | Wisconsin Laws And Statutes

 Questions?
-Read our domestic violence FAQ or contact lawyer Jeffrey Kippa today.
-He can address your concerns during a free consultation.
-He is available in an emergency — if you have been arrested, for instance — and will always litigate your case to the fullest extent that benefits you.
+Read our domestic violence FAQ or contact lawyer Jeffrey Kippa and his criminal defense team today.
+They can address your concerns during a free consultation.
+They are available in an emergency — if you have been arrested, for instance — and will always litigate your case to the fullest extent that benefits you.

-With an office in Appleton, Jeffrey Kippa serves clients in the Green Bay and Oshkosh areas and throughout Wisconsin.
-To learn more about how he can help your case, please schedule your free, confidential consultation by calling 920-944-3352 or using the online contact form.
+With an office in Appleton, Jeffrey Kippa’s defense team serves clients in the Green Bay and Oshkosh areas and throughout Wisconsin.
+To learn more about how he can help your case, please schedule your free, confidential consultation by calling 920-280-6821 or using the online contact form.